lycantropos/consensual/README.md

   resulting in running as a cluster-by-itself,
 - separate node state resetting with history deletion.

-Next to implement features will be
+Next crucial features to implement will be
 - persistence,
 - log compaction
   (described in section 7 of [the article](https://raft.github.io/raft.pdf)).